Lake Tahoe, Nevada

 If you’re a regular golfer, you know that a good course partnered with good scenery makes for a great day on the links.
 You’ll find that in spades around Tahoe.
 It’s often considered one of the best golfing destinations in the United States.
 And there’s plenty of diversity found in many of the courses, especially ranging between North and South Lake.

 You’ll find private and public courses, ranging in cost from quite pricey to very affordable.
-Nearly all of them have views of the mountains, and many also run close to the lake as well.
+Nearly all of them have views of the mountains, and many run close to the lake as well.
 If it’s your thing, don’t miss the American Century Championship celebrity golf course every fall at Edgewood Tahoe Golf Course.

 Some popular courses include: